Ken-Hou Lin and Megan Tobias Neely. 2019. Divested: Inequality in the Age of Finance. Oxford University Press, in press.

 In Preparation/Under Review

-Megan Tobias Neely, “The Financialized Ideal Worker: A Wager on Employment in the New Economy.”
-Under review.
+Megan Tobias Neely, “Compensation in the Hedge Fund Industry: A Wager on Employment in the New Economy.”
+In preparation.

 Megan Tobias Neely, “The ‘One Percent’: Access and Boundaries in the Study of Elites.”
 In preparation.

 Why Do So Many Incompetent Men Become Leaders? (and How to Fix It).
 By Tomas Chamorro-Premuzic.
 Men and Masculinities, 2019.
 Read review here.

 Feminists Rethink the Neoliberal State: Inequality, Exclusion, and Change.
 Edited by Leela Fernandes.
 Contemporary Sociology, 2019.
 Read review here.